ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 Membrane order parameters
 +++++++++++++++++++++++++

-The computation of order parameters is as easy as the computation of thickness.
-In this case you can also choose which layer the analysis will run (top, bot, both).
-Follows an example of running order parameters
+To compute the order parameters the user must select the leaflet for which to run the analysis (top, bottom, or both) as shown below.

 .. code-block:: python